Akbank

 Akbank has ranked as "The Most Valuable Banking Brand in Turkey" according to the "Brand Finance — Banking 500, 2018" report for the seventh time in a row.
 Akbank also achieved significant success by ranking as the 126th most valuable banking brand in the report that comprises the most valuable global banking brands.

+The bank's market cap significantly declined over a decade, resulting in value of $8.8B in 2025 from $14.9B in 2014.